-Now is the time to contact an estate planning attorney to complete your will or trust.
-The Law Offices of Stuart J.Snider offers estate planning services.
+Estate planning attorney to complete your will or trust.
+The Law Offices of Stuart J.Snider offers estate planning services in Southfield, Michigan and surrounding areas.
 Attorney Snider will work with you closely to make sure your wishes are clearly set forth.

 Attorney Snider can also work with trustees and beneficiaries during estate administration.